MarcoLoc95/BioPhys/book/content/chap1_2.md

 If at this point you are still a bit confused, I suggest you to practice with some exercises, because correctly reporting measurements and predictions is one of the most fundamental skills in physics.

 ### Statistics of random errors
+When we say the outcome of a measurement is "random", we do not imply "unquantifiable".
+It is possible that the same object gives different outcomes when measured sequentially in time, or that within a group of objects the measured properties vary in a predetermined range, or both.
+What is the true value in these cases?
+What is the uncertainty?

-When we say "random" we do not imply "unquantifiable".
-If for example we consider the height distribution of various species of trees, we can still
+Consider for example the height distribution of various tree species.

 Wu, Y.; Zhang, X. Object-Based Tree Species Classification Using Airborne Hyperspectral Images and LiDAR Data.
 Forests 2020, 11, 32. https://doi.org/10.3390/f11010032

+We can still describe some general properties of each species, the most obvious being the average height and the spread of the distribution.

 Probability to measure a certain value
 Probability density $p(x)$